Mercury-HPC/Mercury-HPC.github.io/documentation.md

 ### Generate proc routines for existing structures

-In some cases, however, the argument types are not known by mercury, which is the case of the previous example with the `rpc_handle_t` type.
+In some cases, however, the argument types are not known by Mercury, which is the case of the previous example with the `rpc_handle_t` type.
 For these cases, another macro, called `MERCURY_GEN_STRUCT_PROC`, can be used.
 It defines a serialization function for an existing struct or type---this assumes that the